adolgert/clusterlog/README.md

 This is a helper module to set up logging that sends messages from remote clients to a single server.
+You start a receiver program, included with the repository, that listens for log messages.
+Then start many other programs, on the same machine or other machines, which send log messages to that receiver.

 There are two ways to use this.
 One is to ask it to add arguments to the parser, and the other lets you pass in a logging level.